AnhNH198/Azure_knowledge/Azure_concept/storage/file_storage.md

 * Share: A File Storage share is an SMB file share in Azure.
 All directories and files must be created in a parent share.
 An account can contain an unlimited number of shares, and a share can store an unlimited numberoffiles,up to the 5TiB total capacity ofthe file share.

-* Directory:An optional hierarchy ofdirectories.
+* Directory:An optional hierarchy of directories.

 * File: A file inthe share.Afile may be up to 1TiB insize.